Acery123/valentineday/readme.md

 # Animated Valentine's Heart

-This project was made for my girlfriend on valentine day
+I made this project for my girlfriend because Valentine's Day was approaching.

 ## Link to see it in Action
 [Netlify Valentine Heart](https://valentinegiftheart.netlify.app)